List of Frequently Asked SQL Server Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-Q #2.
-What are the difference between clustered and a non-clustered index?
+Q #2) What is the difference between clustered and non-clustered index?

-Ans.
-A clustered index is an index that rearranges the table in the order of index itself.
+Answer: A clustered index is an index that rearranges the table in the order of the index itself.
 Its leaf nodes contain data pages.
 A table can have only one clustered index.

-A non-clustered index is an index that does not rearranges the table in the order of index itself.
+A non-clustered index is an index that does not re-arrange the table in the order of the index itself.
 Its leaf nodes contain index rows instead of data pages.
-A table can have many non-clustered index.
+A table can have many non-clustered indexes.

 - No indexes